General Undergraduate Admission Requirements

 - Cognitive abilities to interpret objective and subjective data, and functional use of abstract reasoning to problem-solve.

 - Mental adaptability to work under pressure in emotionally charged situations and unpredictable environments, and to demonstrate an acceptable handling of conflict without overt emotional display or aggression.

 BSW Admissions Appeals Process

-Any student who is dissatisfied with a decision for admission may request an in-person review with the admissions committee, in which they can supply further verbal and written evidence in regards to the actions taken by the committee, within two weeks of your committee's decision.
+Any student who is dissatisfied with a decision for admission may request an in-person review with the Social Work Advising and Admissions Committee, in which they can supply further verbal and written evidence in regards to the actions taken by the committee, within two weeks of your committee's decision.
 The committee will provide a written response to the student within one week of the hearing.
 If the student is still in disagreement, he/she may appeal to the associate dean of the School of Behavioral and Applied Sciences.

 Note: This information is current for the 2022-23 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.